si-brigui/Music-mood/README.md

-🎶 Interactive Music Player
+#🎶 Interactive Music Player

 An interactive and visually engaging music player built with HTML, CSS, and JavaScript.
 This project combines sleek design with powerful functionality, offering an immersive experience for users.

-✨ Features
+✨ Features:
 Dynamic Animations: Floating musical notes to enhance the visual appeal.
 User-Friendly Controls: Intuitive playback, volume, and playlist management.
 Responsive Design: Works seamlessly across devices, from desktops to mobile.

-🚀 Getting Started
+🚀 Getting Started:

 +Prerequisites:
       To run this project, you'll need: